BroadbandForum/obbaa/docs/using/index.md

 Modelling a type of Access Node (AN)
 ===================================

-In the BAA layer, each type of AN (e.g., DPU, OLT, ONU, ONT) supported in the BAA layer is defined and maintained through the administration interface of OB-BAA.
-In OB-BAA each type of AN that is defined is associated with a set of YANG modules defined for that type of DPU.
+In the BAA layer, each type of AN (e.g., DPU, OLT) supported in the BAA layer is defined and maintained through the administration interface of OB-BAA.
+In OB-BAA each type of AN that is defined is associated with a set of YANG modules defined for that type of AN.
 In addition, compatible SBI Adapters are associated with AN type.
 The YANG modules that are supported by an AN type is determined by administrator of the BAA layer.

-Modules for a type of AN are exposed to SDN M&C elements using the "schema mount" mechanism defined in the "draft-ietf-netmod-schema-mount" where each mount point defines the modules that comprise the type of AN.
+Modules for a type of AN are exposed to SDN M&C elements using the "inline schema mount" mechanism defined in the "draft-ietf-netmod-schema-mount" where each mount point defines the modules that comprise the type of AN.
 ```
 <schema-mounts xmlns="urn:ietf:params:xml:ns:yang:ietf-yang-schema-mount">